 Atypical absence seizures

 Atypical absence seizures are harder to define.
 The beginning and end of the staring spell are not as clear-cut as in typical absence seizures, and the child is often confused after the seizure.
 The seizure usually lasts five to 10 seconds and may include mild eyelid twitching, tonic or autonomic symptoms, or automatisms; the child may fall down.
-Atypical absence seizures are more often seen in children who have other neurological problems such as mental retardation.
+Atypical absence seizures are more often seen in children who have other neurological problems such as developmental disability.
 These children often have other seizure types as well.
 Their EEG is usually abnormal between seizures as well as during seizures.

 How many other children have absence seizures?